University-of-Reading-Space-Science/HUXt/README.md

 Please contact either [Mathew Owens](https://github.com/mathewjowens) or [Luke Barnard](https://github.com/lukebarnard).

 ## Citation
-Please cite this software with the following doi
+Please cite this software as Owens et al. (2020),  *A Computationally Efficient, Time-Dependent Model of the Solar Wind for Use as a Surrogate to Three-Dimensional Numerical Magnetohydrodynamic Simulations*,  Sol Phys, DOI: [10.1007/s11207-020-01605-3](https://doi.org/10.1007/s11207-020-01605-3)

 ## Notes